Skip to content

 The BC PNP pool is the system that British Columbia uses to rank skilled workers looking to be nominated for permanent residence.
 It’s not the same as the Express Entry pool, and it has a different scoring system and a different process to apply.

-You won’t automatically enter the BC PNP pool when you enter the pool for Express Entry, even if you live and work in BC.
+You will not automatically enter the BC PNP pool when you enter the Express Entry pool, even if you live and work in BC.
+You must register separately.

 Registrations to the BC PNP pool are scored based on economic factors (up to 120 points) and human capital factors (up to 80 points).
 Broadly speaking, you may be assessed based on your wage, job location, skill level of the work you’re doing, work experience, education, and language proficiency.